List of Moomin characters: The Lady of the Cold

+In the 1990 animated series, the Lady of the Cold is portrayed as a coldly vindictive elemental being with an alien-looking appearance that is more disturbing than beautiful.
+It is also inferred that even the Groke are afraid of her.

+Mameluke

+The mameluke (mameluk) is a type of large fish that first appears in Finn Family Moomintroll, in which Snork manages to catch one during a fishing trip.
+The mameluke is also featured in episode 62 of the 1990 animated series, in which the Witch saves Little My from being swallowed by it.
+It is also featured in an episode of the 2019 series, as Moominpappa exaggerates his fishing story with Moomintroll.

 Mermaid

-The green-haired Mermaid appears only in the 1990 edition, in Episode 20 of Season 2.
+The green-haired Mermaid appears only in the animated 1990 series, in Episode 20 of Season 2.

 Miffle

 (Skruttet – also as a common noun, det lilla knyttet/skruttet, "the little creep"; skrutt, a noun with "various meanings, although with one common feature, that is something small or something weak, rubbish (skräp, "garbage"), trash or core, which in turn also suggests something quite insignificant and worthless, about to be thrown away.
 When referring to persons, it is slightly depreciatory, used especially for inferior, sick, incompetent or weak persons (the noun often denotes older persons: skröplig gubbe, "weak old man").
 But the noun is also used for small beings with supernatural characteristics, particularly in fairy tales.) – Toffle's love-object in Who Will Comfort Toffle?